Difference-restriction algebras of partial functions: axiomatisations and representations: Complete representability

 \end{definition}

 \begin{definition} A function $h: \cP \to \cQ$ is \defn{join complete} if, for every subset~$S$ of~$\algebra{P}$, if $\join S$ exists, then so does $\bigcup h[S]$ and

 \end{definition}

 Note that $S$ is required to be nonempty in \Cref{def:meet}, but not in \Cref{def:join}.
+Despite the asymmetry, this is the natural choice if we wish to formulate a definition of meet complete for partial function algebras.
+Since the set $\mathcal P \mathcal F(X)$ has a top element with respect to inclusion if and only if $X$ is a singleton, requiring preservation of tops would prevent any (cardinality greater than $2$) partial function algebra with a top from being meet completely representable, including all finite ones and all completely representable Boolean algebras (interpreted as $\{\rest, -\}$-algebras of identity functions).
+Thus this would obstruct both meet complete representability being an infinitary specialisation of representability and partial function algebras being generalisations of set algebras.

+On the other hand, if a representation of a Boolean algebra as a field of sets preserves the existing nonempty meets, then it also preserves the top element (in a Boolean algebra, we have $1 = a \vee \neg a$ for every $a$, and both $\vee$ and $\neg$ are preserved by Boolean algebra homomorphisms).
+Thus for any algebra with a Boolean reduct our definition is not in conflict with the more usual definition.
+Readers who are uncomfortable with the deviation from standard terminology may choose to view our usage of \emph{meet complete} as shorthand for \emph{nonempty-meet complete}.

+The clearest way to understand the underlying cause of the join--meet asymmetry is to realise that, for our purposes, the concepts that \emph{join} and \emph{meet} are providing formalisations of are `abstract union' and `abstract intersection'.
+Since the empty intersection does not (in an absolute sense) exist, the meet of the empty set will never have relevance for us.

 A Boolean algebra can be represented using a meet-complete representation if and only if it can be represented using a join-complete representation, for the simple reason that any meet-complete homomorphism \emph{is} join-complete, and vice versa.
 So in this case we may simply describe such a homomorphism using the adjective \defn{complete}.\begin{NoHyper}\footnote{In the case of representations of Boolean algebras as fields of sets, other adjectives have been used.
-Dana Scott suggested \emph{strong}, which was subsequently used by Roger Lyndon; John Harding uses \emph{regular}.}\end{NoHyper} The signature $\{ -, \rest\}$ is expressive enough that the same remarks apply to it, as we will now see.
+Dana Scott suggested \emph{strong}, which was subsequently used by Roger Lyndon; John Harding uses \emph{regular}.}\end{NoHyper} We will now see that the same remarks apply to subtraction algebras, and hence to difference--restriction algebras.

 We now start to follow a part of \cite{complete} very closely---the end of Section 2 and beginning of Section 3 there.
 The upcoming several proofs (up to \Cref{atomistic}) are trivial adaptations of the proofs found in that paper, but it is worth including them here, since they are all rather short.
 Note that although, in view of the subject of this paper, we choose to state some of these results in terms of representations of $\{-, \rest\}$-algebras by partial functions, the $\rest$ operation plays no role---the results hold more generally for representations of $\{-\}$-algebras by sets.